dimassrio/rnn-region/changereadme.txt

+Change 0.88
+- Implementing new way for vertex generation algorithm.
+Bisector now will extend line until intersection point is found.
+- Implementing safely guard for detecting valid vertex.

 Change 0.87
 - Minor Patch fixing the vertex generation algorithm
 - Implementing fail safe if forever loop happen when Jarvis March can find the maximum point